cloudnative-pg/cloudnative-pg/docs/src/backup.md

 ## WAL archive

-The WAL archive in PostgreSQL is fundamental for the following reasons:
+The WAL archive in PostgreSQL is at the heart of **continuous backup**, and it is fundamental for the following reasons:

 - **Hot backups**: the possibility to take physical base backups from any instance in the Postgres cluster (either primary or standby) without shutting